 I'm a host.
 Can Airbnb send my payouts by international wire transfer?

-Never pay for a reservation outside Airbnb's secure, on-site payment system.
-If a host or guest asks to pay for a reservation outside our on-site payment system, report the message by clicking in the message thread with that person.
+Never pay for your reservation outside of Airbnb.
+If someone asks you to pay for a reservation outside our on-site payment system, report it to us—just look for the flag icon in your message thread.
+Learn more.

-If you're a host and would like to receive your payouts via international wire, please enter your local banking information in your payout preferences, even if your bank works with a specific intermediary bank.
+If you're a host and want to receive your payouts via international wire, please enter your local banking information in your payout preferences, even if your bank works with a specific intermediary bank.
 Airbnb's bank will take care of processing the international wire without the intermediary bank information.